ahmii1271/Librinth_Explorer_Simple/readme.md

 	For VS 2022, sfml is not configured that well and causes too many lib linkage errors so i didn't bother by putting the steps here, although the project was originally coded on visual studio with SFML VC++17 (VS22)

+Algos Used:

+ 	Dijkstra for Pathfinding
+  	Prim's MST for MAZE Generation